-Malaysia has recently faced a major challenge to its halal supply chain industry when it was revealed that a meat cartel had been supplying haram meat to consumers in the country for the last 40 years.
-We have observed similar malpractices in the procurement of halal food products in other countries as well.
-This alarming situation should be a wake-up call for the operators in the halal chain industry globally.
-The following article attempt to address this all-important issue.
+Malaysia recently faced a major challenge to its Halal supply chain industry when it was revealed that a meat cartel had been supplying haram meat to consumers in the country for the last 40 years.
+This type of news is not unique to Malaysia only.
+It is not a one-off incident in the country, either.
+We have observed similar malpractices in the procurement of Halal food products in other countries as well.

 - Food ingredients

 - Services and works that take place in the production facility

 Purchasing is the professional buying by organizations.
 It defines buyer-supplier relationships, also known as reverse marketing.
 Although much research has been conducted on the buying intention of halal products by Muslim and non-Muslim consumers, very few researchers have focused on the professional buying process of Halal products, services, and works by organizations.

 Purchasing is a critical supporting activity in a firm’s halal value chain, as it guarantees all products, services, and works sourced are halal and are compliant with halal certification requirements; builds maintains, and controls a sustainable supplier base with the right halal certificates and validity of halal certificates; ensures all supply chain partners contracted by the company are halal compliant enforced through contractual agreement and supplier audits; and screens halal purchase market developments, providing intelligence on the supply risk for commodity categories identified.

 The professionalism of the halal purchasing function is important as it directly contributes to the sustainability of halal sourcing, production, and supply chain management.
 To protect the halal certificate and license to operate a company in Muslim markets, halal purchasing has become a critical success factor in professional halal business management.